-This raspberry smoothie bowl is made with raspberry yogurt and frozen berries.
-It is bright, fresh, and topped with fresh fruit, crunchy granola and a drizzle of honey.
-Topping the smoothie bowl with granola provides extra protein, which keeps me full until lunch time.
+This Raspberry Smoothie Bowl is made with raspberry yogurt and frozen berries.
+It is bright, fresh, and topped with fresh fruit, crunchy granola, and a drizzle of honey.
+Topping the smoothie bowl with granola provides extra protein, for an extra filling crunch.

 With nothing other than yogurt and frozen berries, it is a great way to start the day, especially knowing that you’ve had a good-for-you breakfast.
 It helps me feel lighter with more energy in the morning, avoiding all the added sugar that often comes in cereal or other packaged, pre-made breakfasts.

-When I am craving something other than yogurt and granola (my go-to weekday breakfast), I’ll switch it up with a giant raspberry smoothie bowl with tons of fresh fruit on top.
-It takes only a few minutes to put together and its totally doable on a weekday morning.
+When I am craving something other than yogurt and Maple Pecan Granola (my go-to weekday breakfast), I’ll switch it up with a giant raspberry smoothie bowl with tons of fresh fruit on top.
+It takes only a few minutes to put together and it's doable on a weekday morning.
 This raspberry smoothie bowl tastes like dessert, sweet and tart from all the berries.
 It feels like a special treat on a vacation somewhere warm.

 Where to Buy Raspberry Yogurt